wcarc-on/wcarc-site/minutes/minutes202502.md

 ### Secretary's Report

 - Bert (VE2ZAZ) could not produce the January 2025 meeting minutes at this meeting.
 Consequently, he stated that he would submit both the January and the current meeting minutes for approval at the March meeting.
 - Bert informed the members that the RAC affiliation and insurance registration process was completed, and that the full year 2025 is now covered.

 ### Treasurer's Report

 - Glenn (VE3XRA) informed the members that he now has full signing authority on the Club's bank account.
 He has also completed the move of our bank account to an Alterna branch located closer to him.
 The Vice President will now have to visit the Alterna branch in the near future to register as authorized signee.
-- Glenn can now receive the Club membership dues via Interac email transfer at ve3xra@gmail.com .
-The 2025 dues are 30$, payable now.
+- Glenn can now receive the Club membership dues via Interac email transfer at [ve3xra@gmail.com](mailto:ve3xra@gmail.com).
+The 2025 dues are $30, payable now.
 Glenn will send payment instructions on the Club groups.io email reflector.

 ### Vice President's Report

 - Lawrence updated the activity calendar on the Meetings page of our Club website.
 It lists the monthly meeting dates with the planned speakers and topics, the proposed breakfasts and MAD days, and VHF+ contest dates.
 - Upcoming monthly meeting presentations:
   - Being Planned:
-    - A presentation of the new QSY feature in the WSJT-X software,
+    - A presentation of the new QSY feature in the WSJT-X software;
-    - A presentation on the microwave Canadian Coastal Radar project,
+    - A presentation on the microwave Canadian Coastal Radar project;
-    - A presentation by Paul Wade (W1GHZ),
+    - A presentation by Paul Wade (W1GHZ);
     - A presentation by Ted (VE3EDE).
 - Breakfast at Colonnade Pizza: Due to staff shortages, Colonnade Pizza no longer serve breakfasts.